deeceejaearr/Ab-Workout-Generator/README.md

 # Ab-Workout-Generator
-Small project to practice Python and generate ab workouts
+Small project to practice Python and generate ab workouts.
+Sublime for exercise list.